 This department trains new generations of interdisciplinary scholars and clinicians to study and engage with the growing cultural and medical pluralism that characterizes the United States, as well as other countries around the world.
 Coursework goes into depth in both the theories and methods of medical anthropology and cross-cultural practice, while supporting students’ own research interests and career goals.

-The Master of Arts in Medical Science Program (MAMS) introduces students to a broad range of topics in the medical sciences while strengthening their academic credentials for admission to medical, dental or other professional schools.
+The Master of Science in Medical Science Program (MAMS) introduces students to a broad range of topics in the medical sciences while strengthening their academic credentials for admission to medical, dental or other professional schools.
 The MAMS program is a 32 credit program that can be completed in four semesters in either one or two calendar years.
 A laboratory or literature-based thesis is required and many students elect to complete the program in two years, using the second year to gain valuable research experience.